yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/convdata.md

 ------

-## 2. Download or visualize custom call details for better insights
+## 2. Download or visualize conversational details for better insights

 To download this data, navigate to **Studio** > **Database**, and click on **Table actions**.
 From there, you can easily download the data.
 ![](https://i.imgur.com/ZCrHFs2.png)